5 Leading Causes Of Leaky Gut

 So, enough rambling, you now know why I’m extremely passionate about what I do, and why I’m a holistic nutritionist, because as you carry on reading when it comes to our health (especially gut health), there is a lot more to consider than just nutrition.

 When there are gaps in the gut lining, food fragments can escape into the bloodstream, leading the body to react with an immune response.
 This is usually caused by food allergies and what is known as ‘leaky gut syndrome.’
 It often rears its head with symptoms like bloating, gas, cravings, and food sensitivities.

 Here are 5 leading causes of leaky gut.

 Mostly found in processed and refined foods, gluten is the sticky stuff acts as a binder in foods.
-Gluten can aggravate the gut lining causing inflammation which can lead to gaps in the gut lining.
-There have been many studies which have shown removing gluten from the diet has even helped repair intestinal function.
+Gluten can aggravate the gut lining causing inflammation which can lead to gaps.
+There have been many studies which have shown removing gluten from the diet as an aid and has be seen to help repair intestinal function.
 Consider going gluten-free to help soothe a leaky gut and reduce inflammation in the body.